markotonic/crumb-finance/frontend/README.md

 ## Running Oracle

-The oracle will load keys from the filesystem keystore at `~/.sui/sui_config/sui.keystore`.
+The oracle script loads keys from the filesystem keystore at `~/.sui/sui_config/sui.keystore`.
 You can list available signer addresses with `sui client addresses`.
 You must use an address that owns a Crumb Oracle Cap object.